The-Good-Penguin/tgp-meta-galapagos/README.md

     INHERIT += "cve-check"
     INHERIT += "galapagos-cve-check"

+Note that galapagos is incompatible with rm_work so you must not inherit rm_work when doing a galapagos build.

 The following variables must also be included, please note that the values below are examples and should be changed to meet your needs.